hemanthmeda1807/Ethical-Hacking-Exercises/Exercise-6-Building-Phishing-Simulation-on-kali-linux.md

 - Anti-Phishing Working Group
 - Phishing Defense Guide

-This project will help you understand how to create and defend against phishing attacks using Kali Linux and Gophish, enhancing your skills in social engineering and cybersecurity awareness.
+This exercise will help you understand how to create and defend against phishing attacks using Kali Linux and Gophish, enhancing your skills in social engineering and cybersecurity awareness.